erikvanoosten/metrics-scala/docs/Manual.md

 ## Metric names and the metrics builder

-Each metric has a unique metric name.
-In metrics-scala the name partly derived from the *owner class*.
-The owner class is the class that extends the `Instrumented` trait you defined earlier.

-The metric name is build from:
+Each metric has a unique metric name, with four components:

 * *Group:* The top-level grouping of the metric.
-This is set to the owner’s package name (e.g., com.example.proj.auth).
 * *Type:* The second-level grouping of the metric.
-This defaults to the owner’s class name (e.g., SessionStore).
 * *Name:* A short name describing the metric’s purpose (e.g., session-count).
 * *Scope:* An optional name describing the metric’s scope.
 Useful for when you have multiple instances of a class.

+In metrics-scala the default *Group* and *Type* are derived from the *owner class* (the class that extends the `Instrumented` trait you defined earlier).
+The *Group* defaults to the package name, e.g., "com.example.proj.auth", and the *Type* defaults to the class name, e.g., "SessionStore".

+If you'd like to derive the metric name from something other than the instrumented class name, you can override `metricBaseName` in your owner class with your own `MetricName` instance.

 The factory methods `metrics.gauge`, `metrics.counter`, `metrics.histogram`, `metrics.meter` and `metrics.timer` all accept a `scope` argument.
 Be default the scope is not used.